 • Rejection of the new kidney.

-• Failure of the donor kidney.
+• Failure of the donor kidney to work as it should.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.